Let’s get rolling.

 Absolutely no texting or phone calls while driving

 Absolutely NO SMOKING in the vehicle.
+No alcoholic open containers, drug use of any kind or vaping.

 Turn on car and check for full power on battery.